Moncks Corner, South Carolina

-Moncks Corner is a town in and the county seat of Berkeley County, South Carolina, United States.
-The population was 7,885 at the 2010 census.
-As defined by the U.S. Census Bureau, Moncks Corner is included within the Charleston-North Charleston, SC Metropolitan Statistical Area.
+Moncks Corner is a town in and the county seat of Berkeley County in South Carolina, United States.
+It lies south of Lake Moultrie in the Charleston metropolitan area.
+As of the 2020 census, the town had a population of 13,297.

 History

-Settled by indigenous peoples for thousands of years, the area of Moncks Corner was occupied by the historic Edisto people, a sub-tribe of the Cusabo tribes.
-Its various bands shared a language distinct from that of the major language families in the present-day state: Algonquian, Siouan, and Iroquoian, including Cherokee.
-Although now extinct as a tribe, Etiwan, Edisto, Cherokee, and Catawba descendants make up the eight families of the Wassamasaw Tribe of Varnertown Indians, a community located between Moncks Corner and Summerville.
-The 1,500-member tribe were recognized by the state as an Indian Tribe in 2009.
+The area in which Moncks Corner lies was historically occupied by the Edisto people, a sub-tribe of the Cusabo.
+Descendants of the Edisto form part of the Wassamasaw Tribe of Varnertown Indians, a community located between Moncks Corner and Summerville.
+The 1,500-member tribe was recognized by the state as an Indian tribe in 2009.

 During the colonial era, Moncks Corner became a major settlement area of French Protestant Huguenots, who came to South Carolina between 1684 and 1688 as refugees due to religious persecution in France.
 Many family surnames in Berkeley and adjacent counties are of French origin.
 The Huguenots soon began to intermarry with the English colonists.

-The town of Moncks Corner dates back to 1728 and is named for landowner Thomas Monck, a slaveholder who branded his runaway slaves on their chest with his name "T Monck."
+The town of Moncks Corner dates back to 1728 and is named for landowner Thomas Monck.
 The town began as a trading post with a few taverns and stores.
 The Battle of Monck's Corner was fought here in 1780, associated with the Siege of Charleston.